CIAM – Cluster on Industrial Asset Management

 Individual membership

 As a network of competence, we want to include companies, professional environments, and individuals who fucus on operation and maintenance of critical equipment or assets.
 Through our activities we want all the individuals participating to develop their competence to be better contributors to increased value creation at the companies where they are employed.
 We know there are a lot of individuals in companies who possess a deep competence or interest in asseet management, but where the company itself is not a CIAM member.
 Thus we have opened up for individual membership.
 As individual member you have the same rights as employees assosiated with a company membership.
-This means you can sign up to any arrangement within any knowledge hub in the CIAM network.
-For the time beeing there are 5 active knowledge hubs where we arrange workshops, and we are working towards establishing more hubs.
-If your interest is solely for one specific knowledge hub, you may choose to limit the membership to this one.
-You can sign up for any of the arrangements within this hub and develop your network within this specific field.
+This means you can sign up to any arrangement in the CIAM network.
+You can sign up for any of the arrangements and develop your network.
 For a company membership, the company can sign up any and how many they want of their employees to all arrangements within CIAM.
 The individual membership is personal and can therefore not be transferred to other persons in your company.
 In addition, also company members influence the network most, since they are the only ones eligible to vote in the yearly general assembly meeting.
-The yearly fee for the individual membership depends on if you want to have the opportunity to participate in all knowledge hubs, or just in one specific.
-For freely to sign up to all hubs the yearly fee is 3000 NOK, for limitation to one specified hub it will be 1500 NOK.
+The yearly fee for the individual membership is 3000 NOK.
 For more information about CIAM membership, contact us at ciam@uis.no.

 Contact